Does my plan cover COVID-19 screening and testing?

 Blue Shield will waive copays, coinsurance, and deductibles for COVID-19 treatments received between March 1, 2020 – February 28, 2021.
 This includes hospital admissions for COVID-19 that began during this timeframe.

 For any new treatments received after February 28, 2021, standard out-of-pocket costs will apply based on your plan’s benefits.

 - Plans purchased through Blue Shield of California directly

 - Plans purchased through Covered California

 - Self-insured and flex-funded employer-sponsored plans where the plan sponsor has elected to pay for copays, coinsurance, and deductibles for COVID-19 treatment (These plans are not required to cover these costs)

-If I paid out of pocket for COVID-19 treatment that took place between March 1, 2020, and January 31, 2021, what do I need to do?
+If I paid out of pocket for COVID-19 treatment that was received between March 1, 2020, and February 28, 2021, what do I need to do?